 Mr. Emsley earned a Bachelor of Music in Education degree from Valdosta State University in Valdosta, Georgia.
-While at VSU, he served as the drum major of the VSU Blazin’ Brigade for three years, performed with the VSU Wind Ensemble, Percussion Ensemble, Blazer Steel Drum Band, as well as the Valdosta Symphony Orchestra.
+While at VSU, he served as the drum major of the VSU Blazin’ Brigade for three years, performed with the Valdosta Symphony Orchestra, VSU Wind Ensemble, VSU Percussion Ensemble, and the Blazer Steel Drum Band.

 Mr. Emsley earned a Master of Music in Music Education degree in 2013 from Texas A&M University-Commerce in Commerce, Texas.
 While in Commerce, he performed with the TAMUC Wind Ensemble, Concert Band (Clarinetist), Percussion Ensemble, and Piano Studio as well as performing with the Irving Symphonic Band.

-Teachers and mentors of Mr. Emsley include: Phil Clements, Brian Merrill, Lynne Jackson, Melodianne Mallow, Eddie Green, Reagan Brumley, Allan Goodwin, David Morris, Paul Campiglia, Joe Brashier, Eric Bradshaw, Allan L. Smith, Curtis Hersey, Luis Sanchez, Josephine Wammock, and Lyle Indegaard.
+Teachers and mentors of Mr. Emsley include: Phil Clements, Brian Merrill, Lynne Jackson, Eddie Green, Allan Goodwin, David Morris, Paul Campiglia, Joe Brashier, Eric Bradshaw, Allan L. Smith, Curtis Hersey, Luis Sanchez, Josephine Wammock, and Lyle Indegaard.

 Mr. Corey Parks is in his tenth year of teaching at Highland Park ISD and is the Associate Director of Bands at Highland Park High School.
 He conducts the Symphonic Band, plays a vital role with the marching band, and team teaches the jazz band with Mr. LaBrecque.
 Prior to taking on his current role at HPHS, Mr. Parks served as an Assistant Band Director Highland Park Middle School, and McCulloch Intermediate School teaching music to 5th-12th graders every day.
 He has been highly involved with the HP Marching Band, the All-Region process, and assisted with the two concert bands during the spring semester.
 At HPMS, he taught 6th grade woodwinds and brass classes, assisted with the two concert bands, and directed the 2nd MS Jazz Band.
 Before coming to HPISD, Mr. Parks taught three years as an assistant band director at Forestwood Middle School in Flower Mound, TX.
 He taught beginner woodwind classes, directed the 2nd band, assisted the top band and jazz band and received invaluable instruction in music education from Debra Haburay.
 While at Forestwood, he studied bassoon with Hermann Vogelstein.